-Upon receipt of any such request, the responsible person shall notify the affected employee(s) as soon as practicable that such a request has been made (Oregon Revised Statutes 181.854).
+Upon receipt of any such request, the responsible person shall notify the affected member as soon as practicable that such a request has been made (ORS 181A.830).

-The responsible person shall further ensure that an appropriate response to the request is made in a timely manner and consistent with applicable law.
-In many cases, this will require assistance of approved and available legal counsel.
+The responsible person shall further ensure that an appropriate response to the request is made in a timely manner, consistent with applicable law.
+In many cases, this may require assistance of available legal counsel.

-All requests for disclosure, which result in access to an employee's personnel file(s), shall be logged in the corresponding file.
+All requests for disclosure that result in access to a member's personnel records shall be logged in the corresponding file.

-1026.5.1 RELEASE OF CONFIDENTIAL INFORMATION
+1027.8.2 RELEASE OF PERSONNEL INFORMATION

-Except as provided by Policy Manual 810 or pursuant to lawful process, no information contained in any peace officer personnel file shall be disclosed to any unauthorized employee or other person(s) without the expressed prior written consent of the involved officer (Oregon Revised Statutes 181.854(4)).
+Except as provided by the Records Maintenance and Release Policy or pursuant to lawful process, no information about a personnel investigation of an officer that does not result in discipline contained in any personnel file shall be disclosed to any unauthorized member or other persons unless (ORS 181A.830(4)):